+- 2. (Optional) Assign categories of responsibility to the group, such as Routers, Switches, Servers, etc.

-- 7. (Optional) Create a duty schedule. - 8.
-Click Finish.
+- 3. (Optional) Create a duty schedule.

+- 4. Click Finish.

 Users will receive notifications in the order in which the user appears in the group.

 If you delete a user group, no one receives notification that the group has been deleted.
 If the group is associated with a schedule, that schedule will no longer exist, and users associated with that group will no longer recieve notifications previously specified in the schedule.